 Self-medicating by doubling up on Zofran doses immediately after throwing up can be tempting but risky.
 Healthcare professionals weigh factors such as:

-- Your exact timing since last dose;
+- Your exact timing since the last dose;

 - Your current symptoms;